Getting started with the Calendar module

 Purpose of the module

 Welcome to ChurchSuite's Calendar module!
 This module enables you to manage all your events in one place, from large events for your members and supporters to smaller internal-use events such as staff meetings.
 A separate Bookings module is provided for room/resource bookings for the events you run.
-You can easily control each event's visibility so that each event is promoted to just the right audience - in ChurchSuite, in My ChurchSuite, on social media, in your communications, at your Information Point through the Connect 'Events List', and through your website using the Embed calendar and Featured Events feed.
-For any event you can optionally enable sign-up, create tickets (free, pay, pay on arrival), add custom questions to the sign-up form, send invitations, record event attendance and much, much more!
+You can easily control each event's visibility and status so that each event is promoted to just the right audience - in ChurchSuite, in My ChurchSuite, on social media, in your communications, at your Information Point through the Connect 'Events List', and through your website using the Embed calendar and Featured Events feed.
+For each event you can optionally enable sign-up, create tickets (free, pay, pay on arrival), add custom questions to the sign-up form, send invitations, record event attendance and much, much more!

 The Calendar module also includes Leave management functionality.
 Knowing when key team members are on leave is a vital part of event management, so we've made it really easy to manage leave requests - you can even use the 'leave approval' feature if your internal HR processes require an accept/decline response to leave requests.

 Note that the Calendar module is not intended to be used as an 'appointments diary'.
 We encourage you to read this article in full in order to familiarise yourself with the module's key features and customisation options available, and to acquaint yourself with some of the basic concepts and terminology you'll see within the module and our other Calendar module support articles.

 - Easily add or import standalone and sequence events and categorise them within your events calendar